-In addition to our housing program, Elijah Family Homes was thrilled to open up a Parent-Child Assistance Program site in Benton and Franklin counties in July 2017.
-Both programs fill a need for those lacking other resources within our community.
+Elijah Family Homes is thrilled to host a Parent-Child Assistance Program site in Benton and Franklin counties since July 2017.
+This program fills a need for those lacking other resources within our community.

 The Parent-Child Assistance Program (PCAP) was founded in 1991 by Dr. Therese Grant at the University of Washington as a federally funded research project.
 This evidence-based home visitation case management model was created to help mothers who abuse alcohol or drugs during their pregnancy.
 The primary goal of PCAP is to prevent future births of alcohol and/or drug exposed children.